Content

 Depending on which telehealth weight loss service you use, your ongoing consultations might take place over the phone, via video call, or through online messaging.

-You can get a number of different weight loss drugs online, including weight loss injections like:
+You can get a number of weight loss drugs online, including weight loss injections like:

-• Semaglutide.
-This weekly glucagon-like peptide-1 (GLP-1) receptor agonist injection is sold under the brand names Ozempic® and Wegovy®.
+Semaglutide.
+Semaglutide is a weekly glucagon-like peptide-1 (GLP-1) receptor agonist injection sold under the brand names Ozempic® and Wegovy®.

 You can also get weight loss pills online.
-Medications that help promote weight loss include:
+Oral medications that may help promote weight loss include:

 Hers offers access to a variety of weight loss medication options designed to support different goals and fit different budgets.